Erica Mena Goes Topless & Cradles Her Baby Bump In Pregnancy Confirmation Snaps On Instagram

 “Omgggggg you look so beautiful!!!” noted one of Erica’s followers.

 “Wow!!!
-Absolutely BREATHTAKING BEAUTIFUL STUNNING” exclaimed another thrilled fan.
+Absolutely BREATHTAKING BEAUTIFUL STUNNING,” exclaimed another thrilled fan.

 Erica managed to keep her baby bump pretty well hidden up until the confirmation emerged this week.
 Many of her Instagram posts in recent weeks sparked some speculation about a baby bump in the comment section.
 However, until now, nobody had picked up on just how far along this pregnancy was.